figurantpp/fullmacro/README.md

 Its usage is _not_ intended for C++.

-## Instalation
+## Installation

 The library has a couple header files that provide different macros, but no files depend on each other.
 You can pick whichever you want and add it to your project.

-*Note: If you're using CMake, it might not be able to tell the library's language, if such is the case, you will need to include `fullmacro.c` even though no linking has to be performed.*
+*Note: If you're using CMake, it might not be able to tell the library's language, if such is the case, you will need to add `fullmacro.c` even though no linking has to be performed.*

 ## Contents